microsoft/pxt-adafruit/docs/lessons/loops.md

 # blocks - loops

-An introduction to Loops for the Block Editor. #docs
+An introduction to Loops for the Block Editor.

 We may want to handle the user’s input multiple times or remain waiting for their input for a long time.
 We use loops to make sure that our code runs multiple times.
 These can be found in the **Loops** drawer.